-As students begin their final semester at Sciences Po, they will receive a Third Year Transition Packet from their academic advisor during their spring campus visit.
+As students begin their final semester at Sciences Po, they will receive a Third Year Transition Packet.
 This packet will contain information on what to expect when students arrive on the Columbia campus, instructions on how to apply for University Apartment Housing, student visas, English-language proficiency testing, and updates to their financial aid awards, if applicable.

 Students who do not hold U.S. citizenship or permanent residence must apply for an F-1 student visa for the duration of their studies at Columbia University.

 ALP Essay Exam

 In the spring of their second year, students who are not native English speakers will also sit for the American Language Program’s Essay Exam, which will be administered on their campus.
 The purpose of the ALP Essay Exam is to certify students' English proficiency before they begin classes on campus in New York.

 Students will take part in a virtual exam which involves writing an essay in response to a short reading prompt.
 Every effort is made to offer passages that are easily understood and can be answered by any person from any field of study.
 There are new prompts for each administration of the ALP Essay Exam, and students will be given 105 minutes to complete the paper-based test.